Which Scrum Master Qualification Should I Choose?

-Scrum has become the most widely recognised and most internationalmethodology.
+Scrum has become the most widely recognised and most international agile project management methodology.
 Use of it remains biased towards software development – but many of the tools and techniques can be applied to aspects of other projects.

 In the early 1990s, Ken Schwaber used what would become Scrum at his company, Advanced Development Methods.
 Jeff Sutherland and others developed a similar approach at Easel Corporation, and were the first to refer to it using the single word Scrum.
 In 1995, Sutherland and Schwaber jointly presented a paper describing the scrum methodology.

 An information, training and certification infrastructure built up around Scrum – coordinated by the US based Scrum Alliance.
 In 2009 Scrum.org was created by Ken Schwaber as an alternative to Scrum Alliance.
 Jeff Sutherland established Srum Inc which also offers training.
 In addition a number of other organisations have built their own training and certification variants.

 The central role in a Scrum team is “Scrum Master” – and it is training and qualifications aligned with this role which are the most popular.

 - The largest, most established and influential professional membership organisation in the Agile community